 NHS is the one of the most well-known organizations in the United States that recognizes high achieving students.
 They work to improve themselves and their community by following four pillars: scholarship, character, leadership, and service.

-At Marist High School, NHS members aid fellow student peers, and help foster the community at Marist in a variety of ways.
+At Marist High School, NHS members aid fellow student peers, and help foster the school community in a variety of ways.

 NHS also allows for students to personalize their service to their abilities and skills.